 The preamble and its annexes form an integral part of the present MoU.

 The Parties will jointly further develop, implement and operate the Umbrella, which provides a unique and persistent identity for users of the European Analytical Facilities - the so called “Umbrella ID” (see article10).
-Details are agreed upon by a Steering Committee (SC, see Article 4) and fixed in ANNEX I.
+Details are agreed upon by a Steering Committee (SC, see Article 4).

 The Umbrella enables single sign on (SSO) access to Service Providers (SP’s) within the Umbrella Federation.
 This way, services can be shared and associated workloads (e.g. developing appropriate tools and maintaining services) be divided.